lambmj/Syncpoint-iOS/README.md

 So that's how you tie your app to a Syncpoint instance in the cloud.

+## JSON Data API

 You might be wondering how you do data stuff with Syncpoint.
+This is really more of a <strong>CouchCocoa</strong> question.

-Here is an example of how we save a document.
+Here is an example of how we save a document (we use the (onCompletion handler to asynchronously respond to query)):

 ```Objective-C